The Queen of the Forest & the Wish-fulfilling Jewel Flower

 So I continued down the path of Ayahuasca, hand-in-hand with the Queen of the Forest the plant medicine’s Queen Teacher, for many years and over a hundred journeys.
 She was in me.
 She is in me.
 She is a part of my deepest Soul.
 She is encoded in my cellular DNA.
 She is the true “Mother/Mama” in me.

 As I have many Soul parts, it was she who I had needed back in place in my field, that I may truly live and feel alive and in joy.
-Truly now, “I am at play in the fields of the Lord.”
+Truly now, “I am at play in the fields of the Goddess.”

 She taught me Yoga, pranayama, mudras, asana, Soul Language, healing modalities, deep prayer and patience.